Upper Eyelid Surgery

 What is the recovery time and what should I expect to look like during my recovery?

 We do our best to minimize swelling and bruising by preparing you ahead of time with supplements, careful intraoperative technique, and local medication.
-However, it is best to prepare for downtime of 4-7 days and to “look like you had a procedure” for 1-2 weeks.
+However, it is best to prepare for the downtime of 4-7 days and to “look like you had a procedure” for 1-2 weeks.
 Some of our patients return to working from home the next day, while others choose to go to work after 4 days with the knowledge that they will still have stitches and some swelling.

 After one week, the stitches are removed and the swelling subsides significantly but is still present.
 Wearing glasses can camouflage some of this swelling and makeup can be worn except for directly over the incision area.
 Heavy lifting and bending should be avoided for several weeks to avoid complications with wound healing.